popgemy/fierce-parsley-91589/content/pages/pricing.md

           *   verfy your smart contract on blochchain network
           *   add your token on market
           *   have any limt you want for market cap
           *   website for your smart contract and your project

+          Get 40% off when you pay with
         actions:
           - label: Order Now
             url: /signup